Are you doing what you can to be found right here in Spokane?

-I am willing to bet an espresso, or in other words my life, that if you have a business website it’s for doing business where you live.
+I am willing to bet an espresso, that if you have a business website it’s for doing business where you live.

 Sure, some of you are looking to be found outside of this area, but even then you are probably more interested in targeting a specific location than just the whole world.
 Right?

-Well, the way we target our location is through what is called local SEO.
+Well, the way we target our location is through local SEO.
 Local SEO is really important these days.
+Google has put much more emphasis on local.
+Social media has also followed suit.
 Facebook has unleashed a new local search that will make it easier for people in the area to find you.
+If you are not using local SEO you might as well hide from your customers!

-The current state of people’s websites with SEO in Spokane is not all that great.
+The current state of people’s websites in Spokane is not all that great.

 There are lots of decent looking sites out there, but it seems few have put any real thought into their site’s SEO.
 I have searched for items in Spokane and have come to the simple conclusion that the majority of businesses in Spokane do not understand the value in Search Engine Optimization.
 They don’t know what they are missing.
 A great deal of them could improve their rank in the search results simply by having better titles written for their websites.